Department of Defense

 Below we highlight the primary laws that support the rights of employees and contractors to report serious misconduct they witness on the job.

-This list is not comprehensive--it focuses primarily on those legal protections that might apply to employees reporting concerns related to efforts to undermine the election.
+This list is not comprehensive--it focuses primarily on those legal protections that might apply to employees reporting concerns related to efforts to undermine our democracy.
 We strongly encourage anyone thinking about blowing the whistle to seek advice from an attorney experienced in representing whistleblowers.

 The Whistleblower Protection Act